 Add all the spices along with the bicarbonate of soda and combine until smooth again.
 I like to grind spices freshly as much as I can – I use a pepper mill that I keep especially for my spices but you can always use a pestle and mortar or a clean coffee grinder instead.
 Personally, I think you get the best flavours from grinding fresh, especially with heavily perfumed spices like cardamom or cloves.

 Stir in the water and flour and bring everything together into a shaggy dough.
-At this point it’s easier to turn it out onto the countertop and knead it wiht your hands.
+At this point, it’s easier to turn it out onto the countertop and knead it with your hands.
 A lightly floured surface will stop the dough from sticking.

 Once the dough is smooth, pop it back into the bowl, cover and rest it in the fridge overnight.
 Don’t be tempted to skip this step as its really important to let the flavours mature.